-Apart from lasagna, nothing says Sunday dinner to me like a roast bird, sitting on the dining room table golden brown, with crispy skin, tender, juicy meat and—for special occasions—a savory stuffing.
+Apart from lasagna, nothing says Sunday dinner to me like a roasted chicken, sitting on the dining room table golden brown, with crispy skin, tender, juicy meat and—for special occasions—a savory stuffing.
 It’s a dish that was almost a universal feature of family dinners back in the day but, sadly, has become a rarity.
 Well, this old fashioned dish deserves a come back, and not just for the sake of nostalgia.
 It’s wonderful eating.

-Angelina made a wonderfully simple stuffing from sausage meat, seasoned simply with garlic and parsley and stretched with a bit of day-old bread.
+Angelina made a wonderfully simple stuffing for her roasted chicken from sausage meat, seasoned simply with garlic and parsley and stretched with a bit of day-old bread.
 Sometimes a chicken liver went in, sometimes a few roasted chestnuts.
 Then the chicken was roasted in a moderately hot oven with some extra garlic and a sprig or two of rosemary to lend some more flavor until it has golden brown.
 The sausage lends its savoriness to the bird and, if the sausage is not too lean, some juiciness, too.
 This dish reminds me a bit of the Tuscan favorite pollo in porchetta, but rather milder in flavor.